top of page

 • Make sure you eat!
 We definitely don’t want anyone fainting during pictures or the ceremony!
 EEK!
 Keeping snacks and water on hand for both before and after the wedding - for everyone - is a great idea!

-• Make sure your attendants/family have their bouquets or corsages/boutonnieres, etc. pinned on/ready in time for their photos.
+• Make sure your bridesmaids/groomsmen and family have their bouquets or corsages and boutonnieres, etc. pinned on in time for their photos.
 Designating someone to be the 'Flower Attendant' to take charge of this task is very helpful.
-Having to stop photos to pin everyone’s boutonnieres/corsages on takes away time from photos.
+Pausing photos to pin everyone’s boutonnieres/corsages on takes away time from photos.

 • Formals will begin with the Bride & Groom’s First Look (if requested), followed by Bride & Groom photos, then Wedding Party Photos, then Family Photos (this includes your immediate family and grandparents).
 If there is any extra time at the end of photos, we will do additional Bride & Groom photos or other photos you request at that time.
 Give everyone a specific time to be there, according to the schedule you receive from your photographer, and if you have friends or family that usually run late, tell them to be there a half an hour earlier.
 Let me know about any frail family members or anyone with special needs, so we can plan accordingly to make everyone as comfortable as possible.